Returns the sine of the argument.

 Returns the cotangent of the argument.

-function calculates the cotangent of an angle z
+The cot function calculates the cotangent of an angle z,

 which may be in radians or degrees depending on the current settings.